 In West Jordan?

-In terms of square footage costs compared to other parts of the Salt Lake City metro area, the West Jordan market can be relatively more affordable, with an estimated $200 median price per square foot compared to Salt Lake City County’s average of $214.
-But the average house listed can sit on the market for well over 30 days before selling—not taking into account the estimated 90 days to finalize the closing process with lenders.
+In terms of square footage costs compared to other parts of the Salt Lake City metro area, the West Jordan market can be relatively more affordable, but home prices are rising in West Jordan.
+But the average house listed will only sit on the market for a week or two.
+It does take another 30 to 60 days to close because of financing and inspections.
 That’s hardly an accommodating time frame if you’re looking to take a job offer in a different community.

 But maybe you’re simply not looking to move from West Jordan altogether.
 Maybe you’re simply looking to downsize.
 Or need additional capital due to an emergency.
 We have an ideal solution for you.
 Our “Sell Now, Move Later” program is designed for West Jordan home owners and other Utah residents who are looking to sell their West Jordan homes quickly but haven’t yet decided whether or not they need to move.
 We’ll purchase your home in as little as 3 – 5 business days for cash, and in “as-is” condition.
 You can stay as long as you need in your home.
 We’ll even give you the option of purchasing your home back from us even if you do decide to stay put!